alzatin/Linear-Repeat/README.md

 ## Molecule

-ÃÂ if i was a cowboy Readme textÃÂ
+If i was a cowboy